cmer81/BlackHole/README.md

 What is BlackHole?
 is difficult to express in a few words
-It's a solution to get trace users who connect via ssh.
+It's a solution to trace users who connect to a linux/unix machine with ssh.
-It was designed for and enviroment with many servers, its not for domestic use.
+It was designed for an environment with many servers, its not for domestic use.
+For example: When you have to grant access to many environments, like Testing, Production, QA, etc.

 Basically its a curses ssh client, that can keep trace of the entire ssh session.
 Is divided into two functionalities:
 * User management
-* Loging and statistics
+* Logging and statistics
+* Access Control

 Requirements
 ============